samhermes/samhermes.github.io/_posts/2016-08-25-adding-syntax-highlighting-to-code.markdown

 layout: post
 title:  Adding syntax highlighting to code
 date:   2016-08-25
-categories:
-excerpt: When I started working on the last iteration of my site, I knew I was going to need to figure out how to display code snippets.
 custom_js: prism
 ---
 When I started working on the last iteration of my site, I knew I was going to need to figure out how to display code snippets.
 I considered using Github Gists or Codepen, but they both seemed to be a bit overkill.
 Also, I wanted control over the appearance and formatting.